alvart/proact/examples/todo/README.md

 But how does the state of a task look like in our application?

 It's actually very simple, every task has a text description that we'd like to display to the user and a boolean flag marking whether the task was completed or not.
 We will introduce an additional element to the state which is the index of the task within the list of to-do activities.
-This'll be useful later but for now let's define the data structure of the state:
+This'll be useful later once we start dealing with tasks as items of a collection but for now let's just define the data structure of the state as follows:

 ```purescript
 newtype State =